For where two or three gather in my name, there am I with them.

 He tells me and the therapist that everyone he has told about the above physical incident said he should have called the police when she hit him and they would have taken her to juvenile detention and he feels underappreciated for his not having called the police.
 The session ends with the therapist stating the obvious….
 We need to get on the same page with parenting.
 But, the “same page” means his page.
 The counselor pointedly says to me: You need to decide if you will and can do that.
 End of session.

 I’m conflicted.
 Part of the reason I was so taken with stepdad initially is because I thought he was so much further in his spiritual walk than me.
 I admired his 100% confidence with Scriptural interpretation.
 He had verses memorized, he read his Bible weekly, usually daily.
+He was in a men’s Bible study at his Baptist church in his home community.
 He could explain just about anything with Biblical reference.
 I wanted a male role model for my last two who were at home, because that’s what we are supposed to have, especially within an evangelical Christian model of a family.
 That’s supposed to be the right way to raise children.
 And I had failed at marriage previously.
 The Ephesians 5:22-24 passage seemed to me to be an ideal that I needed to work toward.

-I had done enough reading on stepfamilies and blended families to know that not only does it take time, but that the bio parent is the one who should be doing the disciplining of their child.
-And it made no sense that I was to follow someone’s lead when they had not done any research or reading or discovery on how to handle stepfamilies.
+Yet, I had done enough reading on stepfamilies and blended families to know that not only does it take time, but that the bio parent is the one who should be doing the disciplining of their child.
+And it made no sense that I was to follow someone’s lead when they had not done any research or reading or discovery on how to build stepfamilies.
 I sent him articles that I found helpful, and he didn’t read them.
-It was as if the 1950’s model of a family and family order was all he needed to go on.
+It was as if the Love and Respect model of a family and family order was all he needed to go on.
 And Ephesians 5:22-24.

 With all the stress in the house I am betting the hair loss will somehow be related to that.
 I leave to go to the bathroom, and when I return to the room where they are, the nurse tells me that my daughter has just admitted to binging and purging for six months.